To understand the good, first we need to understand the bad.

 We want to make the world’s most ethical wedding ring and that involves a lot more than just the materials we use.
 Sustainable, ethical, eco-friendly, these buzzwords can be somewhat hard to define and easily co-opted, so we put a lot of thought and effort into what they really mean to us as a business.
 We decided that we want to our business to be sustainable in an environmental sense, but also on a personal level-for both us and the people who work for us.

-So, our sustainability criteria are threefold - our physical and environmental management, the well-being and happiness of everyone we work with and running our business in a way that makes us feel challenged, excited and like we’re doing some good in the world.
+So, our sustainability criteria are threefold - our physical and environmental management, the well-being and happiness of everyone we work with (along the whole supply chain) and running our business in a way that makes us feel challenged, excited and like we’re doing some good in the world.

 We put thought into processes both big and small to help reduce our environmental footprint in our office and workshop.
 We’re by no means perfect, but we really do try our hardest.